 The analysis of Single Family/ Duplex/Triplex sales result showed that several characteristic-based and neighborhood-based variables needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
-For instance, good or very good condition improvements located in Neighborhood 10, were generally at lower assessment levels than the rest of the non-townhouse population.
+For instance, Grade 8 improvements; Grade higher than 8 improvements built or renovated after 2014, were generally at higher assessment levels than the rest of the non-townhouse population.
+Similarly, improvements located in Neighborhood 10 and building grade under 7; improvements located in Neighborhood 20 and building grade under 7; improvements located in Neighborhood 70; improvements located in subarea 3 or subarea 5 and Neighborhood 50 and building grade under 7; were generally at lower assessment levels than the rest of the non-townhouse population.
 This annual update valuation model corrects for these strata differences.

 The analysis of Townhouse Plats sales result showed that several characteristic-based and neighborhood-based variables needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
-For instance, Townhouses located in Neighborhood 10, building grade 8 Townhouses located in Major 172280 (Commercial St Stream Motor Add);building grade 8 or less Townhouses located in

-Major 177310 (Cottage Grove #2), were generally at lower assessment levels than the rest of the Townhouse population.
-This annual update valuation model corrects for these strata differences.
-Similarly, Townhouses built or renovated after 2014 located in Major 935800 (White & Mannings Add), were generally at higher assessment levels than the rest of the Townhouse population.
+For instance, Townhouses built or renovated after 2014 building grade 9 located in Major 211270 (Dumar Add Plat) or Major 264870 (Gottseins 1st Add Plat) or Major 357430 (Ingles Supl to White & Mannings Plat) or Major 386840 (King County Add Plat) or Major 754730 (Sanders 1st Add to W S Plat) or Major 789160 (Southern Pacific Add To WS Plat) or Major 935800 (White & Mannings Add Plat) but not located in Neighborhood 90; Townhouses located in Neighborhood 90; Townhouses located in Neighborhood 90; Townhouses located in Major 273410 (Georgetown Plat); were generally at higher assessment levels than the rest of the Townhouse population.
 This annual update valuation model corrects for these strata differences.